ren-jie-wu/cs2620/PS1/engineering_notebook.md

 ### 8. Restructuring the Codes as a Better Design

-#### Space for Improvement
+#### Improvement
-- [ ] Modularization & Encapsulation – Move each functionality into separate classes/modules.
+- [x] Modularization & Encapsulation – Move each functionality into separate classes/modules.
-- [ ] Better Request Handling – Decouple request processing from network handling.
+  - We isolated configuration, utilities, protocol details, data storage, request handling, and server operations into separate modules on the server side.
+The Storage class encapsulates all data access and modification.
+The Protocol abstraction makes it easy to switch from JSON to another protocol later.
-- [ ] Abstract Protocol Layer – Allow easy switching from JSON to other wiring protocol.
+  - We also decouple network communication and GUI logic for the client side.
+This will make it easier for separate testing.
-- [ ] Thread Safety & Scalability – Improve handling of concurrent clients.
+- [x] Persistence Support – Migrate information from memory to database
-- [ ] Persistence Support – Abstract storage handling for easy migration to a database.
+  - Instead of connecting to database for each request in each thread, we connect for only once.
+This would not incur the "database is lock" issue, and the database itself will handle the read/write in different thread that may be concurrent.

 ### Next Steps:
 - [ ] Test coverage